BYU School of Communications Director Mark Callister Urges Students to Record God’s Tender Mercies

 After discussing techniques used to persuade for both good and evil, Callister said, “The reality is that persuasion makes the world a better place.
 It can be used for forging peace agreements, assisting people in nonprofit work and to help people avoid unhealthy behaviors.”

 Throughout his lecture, Callister spoke of his experiences as a communications expert and award-winning educator with humility.
 He admitted that his perspective is unique due to his field—for example, he enjoys hearing salesmen pitches because he’s curious about which persuasion tactics they use.
-However, his main point was that self-persuasion is the most effective form of the art, and that the primary way we can self-persuade to our benefit is to remember with grateful hearts and minds.
+However, his main point was one that is relatable to most — that self-persuasion is the most effective form of the art, and that the primary way we can self-persuade to our benefit is to remember with grateful hearts and minds.
 “Even through the tough times, you’ll find the tender mercies of God,” Callister said.

 Callister spoke of journal-keeping and how he learned to see the positives in his own life by first recording the positive experiences he heard from others.
 Now, he has hundreds of personal experiences recorded in shorthand to find spiritual inspiration.
 “Record your experiences and tender mercies, so you can see the Lord’s hand in your lives,” Callister urged.